joao-borrego/cripto/project/SP/README.md

         Require valid-user
 </Location>
 ```
 Sets up apache to enable shibboleth.
 The two generic commands around the middle one are Apache's way of signaling that you want the module to run, and that any authenticated user is acceptable.
-The middle setting tells the SP to perform authentication any time a session isn't already in place, which ensures that the authorization rule can be met [1].
+The middle setting tells the SP to perform authentication any time a session isn't already in place, which ensures that the authorization rule can be met [[1]].

 ##### For HTTPS

 Now we will do the same for HTTPS requests, but also define the configuration for the SSL module.
-Edit the `/etc/apache2/sites-enabled/default-ssl.conf`
+Edit the `/etc/apache2/sites-enabled/default-ssl.conf`.

 ```
 sudo nano /etc/apache2/sites-enabled/default-ssl.conf
 ```

-Add the same content as previously, and additionally write/uncoment the following lines
+Add the same content as previously at the beggining of the file and additionally write/uncoment the following lines

 ```
 <IfModule mod_ssl.c>
   <VirtualHost _default_:443>
     ...
 	#   SSL Engine Switch:
 	#   Enable/Disable SSL for this virtual host.
 	SSLEngine on
 	SSLProtocol all -SSLv2 -SSLv3 -TLSv1

 	SSLCipherSuite "kEDH+AESGCM:ECDHE-RSA-CHACHA20-POLY1305:ECDHE-RSA-AES256-SHA384:ECDHE-RSA-AES256-SHA256:ECDHE-RSA-AES256-SHA:ECDHE-RSA-AES256-GCMSHA384:ECDHE-RSA-AES256-GCM-SHA256:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-ECDSAAES256-SHA384:ECDHE-ECDSA-AES256-SHA256:ECDHE-ECDSA-AES256-SHA:ECDHE-ECDSAAES256-GCM-SHA384:ECDHE-ECDSA-AES256-GCM-SHA256:AES256-GCM-SHA384:!3DES:!DES:!DHE-RSA-AES128-GCM-SHA256:!DHE-RSA-AES256-SHA:!EDE3:!EDH-DSS-CBC-SHA:!EDH-DSSDES-CBC3-SHA:!EDH-RSA-DES-CBC-SHA:!EDH-RSA-DES-CBC3-SHA:!EXP-EDH-DSS-DES-CBCSHA:!EXP-EDH-RSA-DES-CBC-SHA:!EXPORT:!MD5:!PSK:!RC4-SHA:!aNULL:!eNULL"

 	SSLHonorCipherOrder on

 	# Disable SSL Compression
 	SSLCompression Off

   	# Enable HTTP Strict Transport Security with a 2 year duration
 	Header always set Strict-Transport-Security "max-age=63072000;includeSubDomains"

 	SSLCertificateFile	/root/certificates/sp.crt
 	SSLCertificateKeyFile /root/certificates/sp.key

 	#   Server Certificate Chain:
 	#   Point SSLCertificateChainFile at a file containing the
 	#   concatenation of PEM encoded CA certificates which form the
 	#   certificate chain for the server certificate.
 Alternatively
 	#   the referenced file can be the same as SSLCertificateFile
 	#   when the CA certificates are directly appended to the server
 	#   certificate for convinience.
 	SSLCertificateChainFile /root/certificates/my-ca.crt

 	#   Certificate Authority (CA):
 	#   Set the CA certificate verification path where to find CA
 	#   certificates for client authentication or alternatively one
 	#   huge file containing all of them (file must be PEM encoded)
 	#   Note: Inside SSLCACertificatePath you need hash symlinks
 	#		 to point to the certificate files.
 Use the provided
 	#		 Makefile to update the hash symlinks after changes.
 	#SSLCACertificatePath /etc/ssl/certs/
     	SSLCACertificateFile /root/certificates/my-ca.crt
     ...
 	</VirtualHost>
 </IfModule>